 “Alexei, where are you taking me?”
-Valon asked, following the dragon King down the road.
+Valon asked, following the Dragon King down the road.
 He quickened, moving to Alexei’s side and shuffling awkwardly as he glanced at the citizens bowing to them.
 Alexei held back a snort, motioning for their three guards to encircle them.

 “What is this?”
-Valon questioned confused.
+Valon questioned, confused.
 The courtyard in front of the building was empty, giving Valon no hints.

-“This is a school building,” Alexei explained and Valon looked up amazed.
+“This is a school building,” Alexei explained and Valon looked up, amazed.

 “No way!
 That’s so cool!
-Come on, I wanna see their miserable little faces,” Valon cackled.
-“Kidding,” he assured Alexei and the guards when he saw their expressions. “…maybe,” he tacked on with a gleeful laugh, practically skipping into the building.
+Come on, I wanna see their miserable, little faces,” Valon cackled.
+“Kidding,” he assured Alexei and the guards when he saw their expressions. “…Maybe,” he tacked on with a gleeful laugh, practically skipping into the building.

-It was much more decorated inside than out.
+It was much more decorated on the inside than out.
 The ceilings were a deep burgundy shade, offsetting the white of the walls and the light wooden beams that split the ceiling into sections.
 Beautiful mosaics were painted every couple of yards; scenes of a monster flying through the air, a peaceful woodsy scene, farmers gathering grain or collecting fruit, a small dragon spitting fire, and many more beyond those.

-“Sorry,” the brunet apologized.
+“Sorry,” the younger man apologized.
 “Before I was… brought to Nocturna, I actually planned to go to college to become a teacher of some sort.
 Probably elementary or middle school.”
-At Alexei’s confused look, he elaborated.
-“Elementary is a section of schooling typically for five-year-olds to twelve-year-olds.
+At Alexei’s confused look, he elaborated, “Elementary is a section of schooling typically for five-year-olds to twelve-year-olds.
 Middle school is the second section that educates twelve- or thirteen-year-olds to fourteen-year-olds.
 The third section is high school, with fourteen- or fifteen-year-olds to nineteen-year-olds.
 After that, it’s the student’s choice if they want to continue their education further in college.”

 “Oh!
 Adulthood is now age eighteen, at least it is in America.
 You can vote, you can enlist in the army, but you can’t drink.
 Ah, America,” Valon stated with a roll of his eyes.
 The monsters’ eyes around him widened dramatically.